Prantick/mcp-schema-server/README.md

 5. **Document your manifest** - Use clear descriptions for better LLM understanding
 6. **Handle errors gracefully** - Throw descriptive errors for better debugging

+## Adapter Pattern (Developer-friendly)

+Applying the Adapter Pattern reduces MCP boilerplate and makes handlers easier to write and reuse:

+- **Radical Simplification of Business Logic:** Keep your business functions (e.g., `getEmployee`, `addEmployee`) pure — they accept arguments and return data.
+This makes unit testing and reuse across other interfaces (REST, CLI) trivial.
+- **Configuration over Convention:** Move interface definitions (descriptions, schemas) into `manifest.json` so you can update what the LLM sees without changing TypeScript handlers.
+- **Solves the "Strictness" Friction:** The adapter automates MCP SDK response wrapping (the `{ content: [{ type: "text", text: ... }] }` shape), letting handlers return plain JSON for the common 95% case.
 ## TypeScript Support

 This package is built with TypeScript and includes full type definitions.
 You get: